nicolacimmino/BicycleBrakeLight/README.md

 FIR Filter
 ============

 A filter with a better frequency response is a FIR (Finite Impulse Response) filter.
 This is basically a convolution of signal samples with a set of pre-calculated values known as taps.
-As usual there are trade-off between the filter length (amount of taps) and the frequency response.
+As is often the case there is a trade-off between the filter length (amount of taps) and the frequency response.

 I kept the original target to shoot for a 1Hz low pass filter and used this online tool to calcullate the filter taps (http://t-filter.appspot.com/fir/index.html).
 In an attempt to reduce the amount of taps I kept the sampling frequency low at 10Hz so that I could get the 1Hz low pass with just 15 taps.
 The frequency response as plotted on the mentioned site can be seen below: